EMDR Therapy: Negative and Positive Cognitions and How EMDR Can Help With Grief

 Here are some signs that your grief might be complicated:

-• Feeling a sense of hopelessness or despair about the future
+Feeling a sense of hopelessness or despair about the future: The future may feel bleak and empty without your loved one.

 What Causes Complicated Grief

-Pre-existing conflicts or unresolved issues with the deceased can complicate grief.
+Unresolved emotional issues: Pre-existing conflicts or unresolved issues with the deceased can complicate grief.
 Guilt, anger, or a sense of unfinished business can make it difficult to let go and move forward.
+You might be struggling with a part of you that wishes you had said something different or acted in a different way.

-Witnessing a traumatic death can be a significant stressor and contribute to complicated grief.
+Witnessing the death: Witnessing a traumatic death can be a significant stressor and contribute to complicated grief.
 The graphic memories and emotional distress can linger and complicate the grieving process.
+The visual and sensory memories can get stuck in the mind.

-The loss of a child is a particularly devastating experience.
+Loss of a child: The loss of a child is a particularly devastating experience.
 The natural order of life is disrupted, and parents may struggle to find meaning or purpose in the wake of such a loss.
+This type of loss can challenge a person's core beliefs about the world and their place in it.

-Grief is a social experience, and having a strong support system can be crucial for healing.
+Lack of social support: Grief is a social experience, and having a strong support system can be crucial for healing.
 However, some individuals may lack a strong social network or feel isolated in their grief, hindering their ability to process their emotions and move forward.
+When you feel alone in your grief, it can be even harder to bear.

 If you're struggling with complicated grief, seeking professional help from a therapist can equip you with healthy coping mechanisms and help you navigate the path towards healing.